Wynntils/Antiope/README.md

 sudo apt install -y cmake g++-mingw-w64-i686 g++-mingw-w64-x86-64 gcc-mingw-w64-i686 gcc-mingw-w64-x86-64 openjdk-11-jdk
 ```

+And also download [Maven](https://maven.apache.org/download.cgi) if you don't have it.
+Extract it somewhere and add the `bin` folder to your `PATH`.

 You will also need to download some copy of OpenJDK 11 for Windows.
 The compressed archive version, not the installer.

 At this point, you should have folder `/usr/lib/jvm` with some copies of your Linux JDK.
 Unzip and move your Windows copy here.